mickeymgk/codecrafters-redis-go/README.md

 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

-**Note**: My solutions might not be optimal as I'm a newbie in GoLang!
+**Note**: My solutions are not optimized as I'm a newbie to GoLang!